jonataserpa/jonataserpa/README.md

 ### Hello and Welcome 👋, I'm Jonata Serpa 👋
+### 📫 "The only way to do something great is to love what you do.
+If you haven't found it yet, keep looking.
+Don't settle" 😄

 <!--
 **jonataserpa/jonataserpa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.